seehorne/GetGrinnected/docs/android.md

 - Back to [table of contents](#table-of-contents)

 # Home
+_Events are sorted in order of start time by day_

 ## View event details
 - Click on an event to expand it and view additional details, such as description